UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 see how to create new ones, but as a starting point they will do.

 Depending on the version you downloaded, there will be more or less available assets.
-As of writing this document, there were: an *street lamp*, a *traffic lights* and a *proximity sensor*.
+As of writing this document, there were: a *street lamp*, a *traffic lights* and a *proximity sensor*.
 Let's **add the street lamp** first.